Discovering the Courage Within

-You do not have to be a world-class explorer or professional cyclist to have courage.
-Everybody needs it, but how do you get it, especially when you are like the lion before he discovered the Wizard of Oz?
+You do not have to be a world-class explorer or activist to have courage.
+Everybody needs it, but how do you get it, especially when you are like the lion from the Wizard of Oz?

 As the lion had to learn, courage exists inside of you.
 You just have to dredge it up after years of burying it behind your safety zones.

 Everyone was born with courage.
 You may not remember learning how to walk, but you know you fell hundreds of times before you stood on your own.
 Learning to walk took courage.
 And you succeeded because you had little fear or doubt.

 Eventually, that changed.
 Parents and other caregivers told you to be careful, to avoid dangers.
 Society, after all, values comfort over fulfillment.

 As you grew up, you patterned your response to adversity on how people around you responded to difficulty.
 As a baby, your capacity to face adversity is untested.
 It develops as you age and gain experience.
 It can also be strengthened.

 Why do you need courage?
 Because courage will help you live your life the way you want by helping you overcome fear.